Oberhaching: Transport

 Oberhaching has its own motorway exit on the A 995, which connects the motorway junction Munich-South (and thus the A 99 and the A 8) with the Munich district of Obergiesing and the Mittlerer Ring.
 The M 11 connects Oberhaching with Grünwald, located 4 km away.
 In addition, Oberhaching is connected via the Lanzenhaarer Straße with the Bundesstraße 13, which is almost 350 km long and leads from Würzburg via Ingolstadt and Munich to the shore of the Sylvensteinsee (near the border with Austria).

-At Deisenhofen station (located in the service area of the Münchner Verkehrs- und Tarifverbund (Munich Transport and Tariff Association, MVV)) on the Munich–Holzkirchen railway line and Munich East–Deisenhofen railway line, the Meridian commuter trains of the Bayerische Oberlandbahn (BOB) and the S3 line of the S-Bahn Munich stop.
+At Deisenhofen station (located in the service area of the Münchner Verkehrs- und Tarifverbund (Munich Transport and Tariff Association, MVV)) on the Munich–Holzkirchen railway line and Munich East–Deisenhofen railway line, the RB 58 of the Bayerische Regiobahn (BRB) and the S3 line of the S-Bahn Munich stop.
 Another stop of the S3 is located in the district of Furth near the Bayerische Landessportschule (Bavarian State Sports School).